RandyAikins/SQL_Project-Danny-Sons/README.md

 # SQL_Project-Danny-Sons

-Is a leading retail company with the reputation of providing high quality TV brands.
+Danny & Sons Electronics a leading retail company with the reputation of providing high quality TV brands.
 Unfortunately, competition has become stifling and Danny & Sons Electronic must find ways to stay ahead of the curve and maintain competitive edge.

 # Task
 Generate insights from company database to guide future sales decisions to stay ahead of competition.